Skip to content

 ActiveState Curated Catalog directly addresses the problem of malicious dependencies, particularly those suggested by AI coding assistants, by vetting and blocking them at the artifact repository layer.
 This is very similar to Socket Firewall's function of intercepting and blocking malicious dependencies during installation.

-+Is Socket Firewall free?
+Is Socket Firewall yours?